About 15 people out of every 100 who have a stroke have a haemorrhagic stroke. And there are two main types.

-When you get to hospital, you’ll have a number of tests.
-These will aim to find out what type of stroke you had and which part of your brain is affected.
+When you get to hospital, you’ll have some tests to find out what type of stroke you’ve had and how your brain is affected.
 This will help your doctor to plan your treatment.

-If your doctor thinks you had a subarachnoid haemorrhage but your brain scan doesn’t show any bleeding, you may need a lumbar puncture.
-This test involves taking a sample of the fluid that surrounds your brain and spine (cerebrospinal fluid) from your lower back.
-This will be tested to see if there is any blood from your brain in it, which would confirm that you had a haemorrhagic stroke.
+If your doctor thinks you had a subarachnoid haemorrhage, but your brain scan doesn’t clearly show the bleeding, you may need a lumbar puncture.
+This test involves taking a sample of the fluid that surrounds your brain and spine from your lower back.
+This will be tested to see if there’s any blood from your brain in it, which would confirm that you had a haemorrhagic stroke.

-If a lumbar puncture confirms that you have had a haemorrhagic stroke, you may need to have an angiogram.
-This test uses an injection of a special dye into your blood vessels to make them clearly visible on X-rays and scans.
+If a lumbar puncture does confirm that you’ve had a haemorrhagic stroke, you may need to have an angiogram.
+In this test, your doctor will inject a dye into your blood vessels to make them show up on X-rays and scans.
 It will help to find out exactly where the bleeding in your brain is coming from.
-Often, it's an aneurysm, which is a weak spot in an artery wall that widens or bulges outwards and can burst.

 You may be treated in a specialist stroke unit in hospital.

-If you can’t swallow, you will be given fluid through a drip in your arm to stop you becoming dehydrated.
-You will have a tube in your nose to give you all the nutrients and medicines you need.
-You may also be given oxygen through a face mask to help you breathe.
+If you can’t swallow, you’ll be given fluid through a drip in your arm to stop you getting dehydrated.
+And you’ll have a tube in your nose to give you the nutrients and medicines you need.
+You might also be given oxygen through a face mask to help you breathe.

-You will be helped to sit up and encouraged to move around as soon as you can.
-If you can’t move, your healthcare team will regularly help you to turn in your bed.
+Nurses will help you to sit up and encourage you to move around as soon as you can.
+If you can’t move, they’ll help you to turn in your bed regularly.
 This will reduce your risk of getting bed sores and deep vein thrombosis (DVT).
-You may also be given a mechanical pump to use on your feet and legs.
-This is called an intermittent compression device – they are safe and often used in hospitals.
+You may also be given a mechanical pump to use on your feet and legs called an intermittent compression device.
 The pump automatically squeezes your feet and lower legs to help keep your blood moving and prevent a blood clot from forming.

-- Antihypertensives are often used to lower your blood pressure if it’s very high.
-This helps to prevent further bleeding.
+- antihypertensives to lower your blood pressure if it’s very high, to prevent further bleeding

-- Diuretics are sometimes used to lower the pressure in your brain if it’s very high.
+- diuretics to lower the pressure in your brain if it’s very high

 If you have a subarachnoid haemorrhage, you may need to take a medicine called nimodipine for a few weeks afterwards.
 This will help to keep the blood flowing in your brain.

 A stroke can damage your brain.
-Because your brain controls everything you do, if it’s damaged you may need to relearn skills and abilities, or learn new ways of doing things.
+Since your brain controls everything you do, you may need to relearn skills and abilities, or learn new ways of doing things.
 This is known as stroke rehabilitation.

-It can be difficult to predict how well you will recover from a stroke.
-You may find you make most of your recovery in the early weeks and months following the stroke.
-However, your recovery may continue after this time and you may carry on improving for years afterwards.
+It can be difficult to predict how well you’ll recover from a stroke.
+You might make most of your recovery in the first weeks and months after the stroke.
+But you might continue to get better and carry on improving for years afterwards.

-A multidisciplinary team of health professionals will work out a rehabilitation programme for you that's designed around your particular needs.
+A multidisciplinary team of health professionals will work out a rehabilitation programme for you that's designed around your needs.
 The team may include physiotherapists, speech and language therapists, occupational therapists, ophthalmologists and psychologists, as well as doctors and nurses.
-Your rehabilitation will aim to help you stay as independent as possible.
+They’ll work together to help you stay as independent as possible.

 A haemorrhagic stroke is caused by a blood vessel within your skull bursting and bleeding into and around your brain.
-High blood pressure plays a part in the majority of haemorrhagic strokes.
-If you have high blood pressure, there is extra strain on your smaller blood vessels so they are more likely to burst.
-You’re at a greater risk of high blood pressure if you:
+High blood pressure plays a part in most haemorrhagic strokes – this puts extra strain on your smaller blood vessels so they’re more likely to burst.

-You’re more at risk of having a haemorrhagic stroke as you get older.
-And there are other things that may increase your risk of having a haemorrhagic stroke – we’ve explained some of them here.
+You’re also more at risk of having a haemorrhagic stroke as you get older.
+Although you can have a stroke at any age, most people who have one are over 65.
+And men are more likely to have one than women.
+Other things that may increase your risk of having a haemorrhagic stroke include the following.

-- An aneurysm in your brain, which is a weak spot in your artery wall that widens or bulges outwards and can burst.
-An aneurysm can be caused by high blood pressure, or some people have a family history of aneurysms.
+- An aneurysm in your brain, which is a weak spot in your artery wall that widens or bulges outwards and can sometimes burst.
+An aneurysm can be caused by smoking or high blood pressure, or some people have a family history of them.

-- A condition called cerebral amyloidosis can lead to a build-up of a substance called amyloid in the blood vessels in your brain.
+- Cerebral amyloidosis, which is a condition where a substance called amyloid builds up in the blood vessels in your brain.
 This can damage your blood vessels so they may burst and bleed.

 - Abnormalities in the way that blood vessels have formed in your brain.
 This is called an arteriovenous malformation or a cavernoma.
-See our FAQs for more information.
+See FAQ: What’s arteriovenous malformation? for more information.

 - Anything that increases your tendency to bleed.
 This could be treatment with an anticoagulant medicine that reduces your blood’s ability to clot (for example, warfarin).
 Or it may happen if you have a health condition that affects how your blood clots, such as haemophilia.

 A haemorrhagic stroke can be very severe and cause lasting damage to your brain.
-Sometimes they can even be fatal.
-Complications of a stroke may include:
+Sometimes it can even be fatal.
+Complications of a stroke include:

 - weakness or paralysis, often on one side of your body